Tyron Smith: 2017 season

 Smith was named to his fifth straight Pro Bowl alongside guard Zack Martin and center Travis Frederick for the second straight year.
 Smith's 2017 season was marred by multiple injuries, which included to his knee, back, groin, and hip.
 He started and played in 13 games.
 He was placed on injured reserve on December 29, meaning that he would not play in the season finale against the Philadelphia Eagles.
 He was ranked 39th by his fellow players on the NFL Top 100 Players of 2018.

 2018 season

 Smith started 13 games at left tackle, missing three with injury, on his way to his sixth straight Pro Bowl.
 He was ranked 52nd by active NFL players on the NFL Top 100 Players of 2019.

 2019 season

 Smith started 13 games at left tackle in 2019.
-He earned a solid 76.5 grade from PFF and was marked with 8 penalties; however, he only allowed 1 sack.
-This led to his 7th straight Pro Bowl selection since 2013.
-He was named #78 on the NFL Top 100 Players of 2020.
+He earned a seventh straight Pro Bowl selection since 2013.
+He was ranked #78th by his fellow players on the NFL Top 100 Players of 2020.
+He was named to the Pro Football Hall of Fame All-2010s Team.